evocn/evocn.github.io/content/thoughts/reviews.md

 *Discussion of art*

 ---
+## Invisible, Inc
+By Klei

+This game is a blast.
+It's really good at what it's trying to acheive.
+Perhaps too good.
+It turns me into a neurotic wreck, checking things and flying hopelessly into desperate situations.

+I had to delete the game.
+It's good, but I can't do it right now!
+I can tell there's something really special here if you are more patient, careful, and calm.

+6/10

+8/13/2024

+---
 ## The Prince of Egypt
 This films is definitely grand, and the music is so good too.
 It gives me chills all the way through!